apache/datafusion-comet/dev/release/README.md

 git push apache branch-0.1
 ```

-Create and merge a PR against the release branch to update the Maven version from `0.3.0-SNAPSHOT` to `0.1.0`
+Update the `pom.xml` files in the release branch to update the Maven version from `0.1.0-SNAPSHOT` to `0.1.0`.

+There is no need to update the Rust crate versions because they will already be `0.1.0`.

 ### Update Version in main

-Create a PR against the main branch to update the Rust crate version to `0.2.0` and the Maven version to `0.2.0-SNAPSHOT`.
+Create a PR against the main branch to prepare for developing the next release:

-The Spark diffs also need updating.
+- Update the Rust crate version to `0.2.0`.
+- Update the Maven version to `0.2.0-SNAPSHOT` (both in the `pom.xml` files and also in the diff files
+  under `dev/diffs`).
+- Update the CI scripts under the `.github` directory.

 ### Generate the Change Log